OpenNebula/docs/source/installation_and_configuration/large-scale_deployment/sunstone_for_large_deployments.rst

 .. note:: When you're experiencing login problems, you might want to set ``PassengerMaxInstancesPerApp 1`` in your Passenger configuration and ensure you have ``memcached`` deployed and configured.

 Now the configuration should be ready.
-Restart,  or reload, the Apache configuration to start the application, and point to the virtual host to check if everything is running.
+Restart or reload the Apache configuration to start the application and point to the virtual host to check that everything is running.

 **FireEdge**

-If FireEdge is installed and running on the same machine and expected to be used, on same configuration place as above and inside the same ``VirtualHost``, insert the following snippet and **adjust** to your actual setup:
+If FireEdge is installed and running on the same machine and expected to be used, in the same configuration place as we detailed above and inside the same ``VirtualHost``, insert the following snippet and **adjust** to your current setup:

 .. code::